 In simple terms, a cache is a time-saving device.
 As business owners, web administrators, and bloggers we are well aware of the speed limitations of our websites.
-Reducing download times is a high priority for most of us but many people are not familiar with web cache software, which can significantly improve download speed on your site.
+Reducing file load times is a high priority for most of us but many people are not familiar with web cache software, which can significantly improve download speed on your site.
 Caching is an important part of WordPress SEO.
 We'll examine the benefits of using one of the most popular cache tools for WordPress, W3 Total Cache.

 Using caching properly can have the biggest positive effect on the response time of your site

 Caching is used by computers, your ISP, your web server and your browser.
 It’s a very important technique used for two main purposes:

 - To reduce latency (delay in transferring data).

 One question I hear is if caching is bad for sites that continually update data.
 The answer is it depends on what kind of web pages the site is delivering.
 Let’s look at an example.
 Reuters, the news site, no doubt uses caching for their homepage and you might wonder if the content you’re reading is out of date, because it's somehow cached.
 What happens is that when you look at the Reuters front page for the first time the site's server will deliver all the content including images, video, and text.
 If you request the page an hour later the caching software checks to see what has changed.
 If the images remain the same then the original images are displayed again, removing the need to download a second time.
 Perhaps the content has changed slightly with some updates news.
 This text is downloaded quickly, as text generally is, and the end-user experiencing a very fast and up to date Reuters front page.

 A photographer site, with high-quality images that don’t change very often, would benefit greatly from the bandwidth saving features of caching.
 It would be a waste of resources to download the images, which will generally be of large file sizes for this type of site, every time the visitor looks at the page.